 Amir Farsi started flute in the year 2007 and is currently studying under Marina Piccinini at Peabody Conservatory at the Johns Hopkins University towards a Bachelor's of Music in Flute Performance.
 He has studied with Dr. John Barcellona, Isabelle Chapuis, Judy Lam and has played in masterclasses for Marina Piccinini--in the Marina Piccinini International Flute Masterclass, Robert Stallman, Christopher Lee, Carol Wincenc, Gerald Carey, Jerome Simas, Areon Flutes, and John Barcellona.
 Amir Farsi has held principal flute and piccolo positions in Peabody Institute's Concert Orchestra and Wind Ensemble, the California State University, Bob Cole CM Wind Symphony, Bob Cole CM Symphony Orchestra, and San Jose Youth Symphony Philharmonic Orchestra.

-Gyuri Kim is a freshman pursuing a Bachelor's of Music in Flute Performance under Marina Piccinini at the Peabody Institute of the Johns Hopkins University.
+Gyuri Kim is a sophomore pursuing a Bachelor's of Music in Flute Performance under Marina Piccinini at the Peabody Institute of the Johns Hopkins University.
 Born in South Korea, She began playing flute at age 10 with Joo Hee Lee.
 She has performed as soloist with the Gurisi Symphony and the Russia National Broadcasting Symphony.
 She has played in master classes for Michel Moragues, Mathieu Dufour, Julien Beaudiment, Sandrine Tilly, Silvia Careddu and Jose-Daniel Castellon.

 Kah Yun Song